 Curt secured his B.S. in Elementary Education from the University of Maine at Farmington.
 Curt has been an educator for 35 years.
 Spending 25 years in the classroom, he then moved on to building level administration.
 Working first as a K-8 assistant principal in Litchfield, he then helped develop and implement a new middle school for RSU 4.
 During these years, Curt developed an interest and a passion for moving education in Maine forward.
 Consulting with over twenty districts in the state on the new evaluation system has allowed him to continue to be a part of the education community.
 Curt is very excited to be part of the Gear-Up Maine initiative and to be able to further serve the students and districts of Maine.
 Curt lives in Lewiston with his wife, Sonia, and spends as much time as possible with his grand-children.

-Corda Ladd Kinzie, GEAR UP
+Corda Ladd Kinzie, M.A GEAR UP

-Parent/Student Services Facilitator
+GEAR UP Parent/Student Services Coach

 Corda received her B.A. from the University of Denver and her M.A. in Education/Special Education from the University of Maine.
 Corda is an educational consultant/coach who is fun to work with, and passionate about learning and teaching.
 She has worked with individuals, teams, teachers, schools, school committees, districts, health care, and businesses.
 Her mission is to facilitate the change process with care, thought, and purpose.
 She is a master teacher/coach who has conducted many professional development activities designed to enhance teaching and student learning by differentiating instruction using Celebratory Learning attributes and strategies.
 Corda’s areas of expertise include: wellness coaching, using current brain research to inform learning, understanding the change process, generating strategies for teaching ALL learners, social skills and team development.
 She has a systems view of the change process which allows her to create transformative learning environments.
 At Syntiro, Corda has worked on Positive Behavior Supports and Interventions, Content Area Teaching, Cooperative Learning, Celebratory Learning and Life Coaching programs.
 Corda raised 3 sons, Brooks, Spencer, and Arthur.
 She is proudly grand-parenting 4 grandsons, MacKenzie, Roland, Nathan and Matthew.
 She loves "camp" in Oakland where she watches eagles and osprey and listens to loons with all the boys!